Request for Song Champions to help me record my next Album

 - Ave Maria A Gregorian chant setting of this sacred prayer.
 LISTEN HERE for a shorter version of the song.

 - New recording of Prayer of St Francis

 - I am Chant (by Nirinjan Kaur - LISTEN HERE to a recording of her singing this amazing chant)

 - Canticle of Creation Song Champion = Abbey of the Arts in Galway Ireland.
 I was commissioned to set St Francis's prayer Canticleof the Sun to music by the lovely people at Abbey of the Arts.

-- Arch Angel Invocation.
-Song Champion = Susan
+- Arch Angel Invocation Song Champion = Susan in Port Townsend WA.

 - Saint Gobnait Song Champion = Abbey of the Arts in Galway Ireland.
 I was also commissioned by the lovely people at Abbey of the Arts to set a wonderful poem written by Christine Valters Paintner to music.